-I’ve just signed a contract with Adventure Publications (external link).
-They’re the leading guidebook publisher in the United States.
-The working title is “A Beginner’s Guide to Rockhounding and Prospecting in the Southwest.”
+I’ve just signed a contract with ——–CONTRACT CANCELLED——- The working title is “A Beginner’s Guide to Rockhounding and Prospecting in the Southwest.”

 Just what makes up the Southwestern United States is difficult to say.
 There are no agreed boundaries for the region.
 For my book, the Southwestern United States comprises southern Utah, Southern Colorado, New Mexico, Arizona, the Mojave Desert in Nevada, and the Mojave and Colorado Deserts in California.
 If one wants a larger area, the greater Southwest may extend to all of Nevada and Utah, this collective often known as The Desert States.